 Spex has a screw machine shop that focuses more on large quantities of parts, ranging from a few thousand to millions.

 High volume machining is used for industries that require a large quantity of identical parts.
 This is common in the automotive, electrical, defense, and energy industries.
-Swiss screw machines are the most common equipment type because they’re designed to manufacture parts quickly and efficiently.
+Swiss screw machines are the most common equipment type because they’re designed to manufacture high-precision parts quickly and efficiently.

-The larger order quantities help lower manufacturing and shipping costs, giving the end customer a lower price.
+Larger order quantities help lower manufacturing and shipping costs, giving the end customer a lower price.

 We offer a wide range of high volume machining services, and use: